gitlabhq/gitlabhq/doc/user/project/integrations/jira.md

 ## Configuration

 Each GitLab project can be configured to connect to a different JIRA instance.
+That means one GitLab project maps to _all_ JIRA projects in that JIRA instance once the configuration is set up.
+Therefore, you don't have to explicitly associate one GitLab project to any JIRA project.
+Once the configuration is set up, any JIRA projects in the JIRA instance are already mapped to the GitLab project.

 If you have one JIRA instance you can pre-fill the settings page with a default template, see the [Services Templates][services-templates] docs.